 - General health

 - Special education classrooms which are developmentally appropriate for children three to five who are identified as having significant developmental delays or special needs.
-The curriculum of which incorporates the support services for which each student qualifies.
-Preschool Peer Models are an important component of these classrooms.
+The curriculum incorporates the support services for each student based on individual need.
+Interaction with children who display typical development is an important component of these classrooms.

-- Community services for students who qualify for services, but require less significant need for special education support.
-Community services may be provided in a variety of settings, such as in the home, at day care, or in a preschool setting.
+- Community services for students who qualify for special education, but require less intense special education support.
+Community services may be provided in a variety of settings, such as in the home, at day care, or in a community preschool setting.

-- Family support and involvement in the screenings, evaluations, and education of students, which is considered to be a vital part of Early Childhood Special Education.
-Monthly parent support meetings, team meetings, home visits, opportunities for classroom observation, and classroom participation are a some of the ways in which parents are included in the program.
+- Family support and involvement in the screenings, evaluations, and education of students is considered to be a vital part of Early Childhood Special Education.
+Parent support meetings, team meetings, home visits, opportunities for classroom observation, and classroom participation are a some of the ways in which parents are included in the program.